 In order to protect our intellectual property rights, we may be required to spend significant resources to monitor and protect these rights.
 We may not be able to detect infringement or unauthorized use of our intellectual property rights, and defending or enforcing our intellectual property rights, even if successfully detected, prosecuted, enjoined, or remedied, could result in the expenditure of significant financial and managerial resources.
 Litigation has in the past and may be necessary in the future to enforce our intellectual property rights, protect our proprietary rights, or determine the validity and scope of proprietary rights claimed by others.
 Any litigation of this nature, regardless of outcome or merit, could result in substantial costs and diversion of management and technical resources, any of which could harm our business.
 Furthermore, our efforts to enforce our intellectual property rights may be met with defenses, counterclaims, countersuits, and adversarial proceedings such as oppositions, inter partes review, post-grant review, re-examination, or other post-issuance proceedings, that attack the validity and enforceability of our intellectual property rights.
 An adverse determination of any litigation proceeding could adversely affect our ability to protect the intellectual property associated with our product offerings.
 Further, because of the substantial amount of discovery required in connection with intellectual property litigation, there is a risk that some of our confidential or sensitive information could be compromised by disclosure in the event of litigation.
 In addition, during the course of litigation there could be public announcements of the results of hearings, motions, or other interim proceedings or developments.
-If securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of Class A Common Stock.
-If we fail to maintain, protect, and enhance our intellectual property rights, our business may be harmed and
+If securities analysts or investors perceive these results to be negative, it could have a substantial adverse effect on the price of Class A Common Stock could decline.